Best practice from industry and wider business

-- To build awareness of the impacts on society and business and the reputational risks associated with mismanagement of human rights
+- Building awareness of the impacts on society and business and the reputational risks associated with mismanagement of human rights.

-- To work with ABHI Sector Groups, focusing on high risk sectors, to help foster a collective approach across industry on due diligence processes to identify and remediate risks and adverse impacts
+- Working across the ABHI groups, focusing on high risk sectors, to help foster a collective approach across industry on due diligence processes to identify and remediate risks and adverse impacts.

-- Develop co-working arrangements with other Trade Associations to address global supply chains
+- Developing co-working arrangements with other Trade Associations to address global supply chains.

-- Develop “no blame” systems and culture with regulators, NGOs, the NHS and government to help businesses implement improvement projects
+- Developing “no blame” systems and culture with regulators, NGOs, the NHS and government to help businesses implement improvement projects.

-- Identify and support best practice and create opportunities for Member companies to act collectively to detect and address potential human rights risks
+- Identifying and supporting best practice and create opportunities for Member companies to act collectively to detect and address potential human rights risks.

-- Continue work with purchasing organisations to ensure that ethical practices are recognised within the procurement process
+- Working with purchasing organisations to ensure that ethical practices are recognised within the procurement process.

 We have also produced a discussion document that outlines the current situation regarding human rights and our sector.
 We seek to stimulate the debate, increase awareness of the issues and bring together like-minded organisations to help continually improve human rights standards.